tick/tick-api/README.md

 Authentication
 --------------

 Tick uses a simple token-based HTTP Authentication scheme.
 For clients to authenticate, the token key should be included in the Authorization HTTP header.
-The key should be prefixed by the string literal "Token", with whitespace separating the two strings.
+To retrieve your token check out the roles section at https://github.com/tick/tick-api/blob/master/sections/roles.md The key should be prefixed by the string literal "Token", with whitespace separating the two strings.
 For example:

 ```shell
 Authorization: Token ApV99yzvwApV99yzvwApV99yzvwApV99yzvw